massimocandela/rpki-validator/README.md

 ```
 const options = {
-    httpsAgent: an http(s) agent, e.g. to use a proxy https://www.npmjs.com/package/https-proxy-agent
+    httpsAgent: an http(s) agent, e.g., to use a proxy https://www.npmjs.com/package/https-proxy-agent
     connector: one of "rpkiclient", "ntt", "cloudflare", "ripe", "external", "api" (default: "rpkiclient")
 };